Siva1309/VLSI-LAB-EXP-1/README.md

 RESULT:
-    Thus the simulation and synthesis of Logic Gates, Adders and Subtractor using Xilinx ISE is simulated successfully.
+    Thus the simulation and synthesis of Logic Gates, Adders and Subtractor using vivado is simulated successfully.